-6.5 Test 4 at £6000 per dwelling produces a similar pattern to Test 3, just with further reduced viability margins for potential CIL contributions.
+6.5 Test 4 at £6000 per dwelling produces a similar pattern to Test 3, though brownfield delivery is marginal at 20% Affordable Housing and Greenfield becomes tight at 30% Affordable Housing.

-6.6 The Council project 4057 new dwellings in the plan period.
-The Council envisages a primarily greenfield delivery strategy with 3021 greenfield dwellings and 1036 brownfield dwellings (74% greenfield 26% brownfield).
+6.6 The Council project 3377 new dwellings in the plan period.
+The Council envisages a primarily greenfield delivery strategy with 2551 greenfield dwellings and 826 brownfield dwellings (76% greenfield 24% brownfield).
 It is therefore reasonable that the Council's primary approach to development contributions is based on the greenfield site viability assessments.
 It should be noted however that CIL charging rates cannot be differentiated based on existing greenfield and brownfield use so if CIL is to be maintained at a base level then consideration may be given to differential Affordable Housing policies based on existing land use.